carpentries-lab/good-enough-practices/paper.md

 This lesson addresses good practices for data analysis, computing, and collaboration, that are broadly useful for researchers.
 The underlying principles of planning, modular organization, good names, and documentation, are important for both novices and experts who take computational approaches.
-This learning module helps novices to learn these good practices in their own right, empowering novices to learn other computational skills.
+This learning module helps novices to learn these good practices in their own right, empowering them to learn other computational skills.
-For example, novice programmers can struggle with poor planning, poorly organized files and projects, unclear names for variables, and with describing their code.
+For example, novice programmers can struggle with poor planning, poorly organized files and projects, unclear names for variables, documenting and describing their code.
 Teaching good practices separately means that programming lessons can focus on programming concepts and syntax.
 Making good practices explicit also helps more advanced researchers to collaborate with others, and to explicitly teach good practice to novices.